Bayesian Inference of the Symmetry Energy and the Neutron Skin in $^{48}$Ca and $^{208}$Pb from CREX and PREX-2: Results and discussions.

-It is instructive to see the Bayesain inference on the neutron matter EOS $E_{\mathrm{PNM}}(\rho)$ which has been well constrained by microscopic calculations.
-Fig.~\ref{Fig:Epnm} shows the inferred $E_{\mathrm{PNM}}(\rho)$ by combining the CREX and PREX data at $68.3\%$ and $90\%$ C.L., together with the predictions from many-body perturbation theory using N$^3$LO chiral interactions by Tews {\it et al.}~\cite{Tews:2012fj}, Wellenhofer {\it et al.}~\cite{Wellenhofer:2015qba} and Drishcler {\it et al.}~\cite{Drischler:2020hwi}, the quantum Monte Carlo methods by Gandolfi {\it et al.}~\cite{Gandolfi:2011xu}, Wlaz\l{}owski {\it et al.}~\cite{Wlazlowski:2014jna} and Roggero {\it et al.}~\cite{Roggero:2014lga}, the variational calculations by Akmal-Pandharipande-Ravenhall (APR)~\cite{Akmal:1998cf}, the Bethe-Bruckner-Goldstone calculations (BBG-QM 3h-gap and BBG-QM 3h-con)~\cite{Baldo:2014rda}, and the self-consistent Green's function approach~(SCGF-N3LO+N2LOdd)~\cite{Carbone:2014mja}.
-One sees that the inferred $E_{\mathrm{PNM}}(\rho)$ is in good agreement with the microscopic calculations.
+It is instructive to see the Bayesian inference on the neutron matter EOS $E_{\mathrm{PNM}}(\rho)$ which has been well constrained by microscopic calculations.
+Fig.~\ref{Fig:Epnm} shows the inferred $E_{\mathrm{PNM}}(\rho)$ by combining the CREX and PREX data at $68.3\%$ and $90\%$ C.L., together with the predictions from many-body perturbation theory using N$^3$LO chiral interactions by Tews {\it et al.}~\cite{Tews:2012fj}, Wellenhofer {\it et al.}~\cite{Wellenhofer:2015qba} and Drischler {\it et al.}~\cite{Drischler:2020hwi}, the quantum Monte Carlo methods by Gandolfi {\it et al.}~\cite{Gandolfi:2011xu}, Wlaz\l{}owski {\it et al.}~\cite{Wlazlowski:2014jna}, Roggero {\it et al.}~\cite{Roggero:2014lga} and Tews {\it et al.}~\cite{Tews:2015ufa}, the variational calculations by Akmal-Pandharipande-Ravenhall (APR)~\cite{Akmal:1998cf}, the Bethe-Bruckner-Goldstone calculations (BBG-QM 3h-gap and BBG-QM 3h-con)~\cite{Baldo:2014rda}, and the self-consistent Green's function approach~(SCGF-N3LO+N2LOdd)~\cite{Carbone:2014mja}.
+The region indicated by the dash-dot-dotted line in Fig.~\ref{Fig:Epnm} displays the combined constraint on the $E_{\mathrm{PNM}}(\rho)$ by various microscopic calculations (see also, Ref.~\cite{Huth:2020ozf}).
+One sees that the inferred $E_{\mathrm{PNM}}(\rho)$ agrees well with the microscopic calculations.
+However, at supra-saturation densities, the inferred $E_{\mathrm{PNM}}(\rho)$ exhibits rather large uncertainties, implying the current data mainly constrain the $E_{\mathrm{PNM}}(\rho)$ at $\rho \lesssim \rho_0$ and more accurate measurements on nuclear weak form factor is necessary to effectively constrain the $E_{\mathrm{PNM}}(\rho)$ at supra-saturation densities.

+Figure \ref{Fig:E0} exhibits the Bayesian inferred binding energy per nucleon in symmetric nuclear matter $E_0(\rho)$ as a function of nucleon density at $90\%$ confidence level by combining CREX and PREX-2 data (B-All, 90\%), together with the prediction of the SkREx EDF.
+For comparison, we also show in Fig.~\ref{Fig:E0} the predictions of chiral effective many-body perturbation theory ($\chi$EMBPT) using n3lo414 and n3lo450 forces~\cite{Wellenhofer:2015qba}, the $1\sigma$ uncertainty band (GP-B) derived from chiral effective theory using a Bayesian approach based on Gaussian process reported in Ref.\cite{Drischler:2020hwi}, and the uncertainty band of SCGF approach due to the use of three different chiral forces~\cite{Xu:2019ouo}.
+One can see that, within the framework of Skyrme energy density functional, the $E_0(\rho)$ up to $1.5\rho_0$ has been well constrained by the properties of finite nuclei.
+On the other hand, in microscopic calculations, there are relatively large uncertainties in the predicted $E_0(\rho)$, which arise due to the choice of nuclear forces and many-body methods.